Sports coaching

 To join this cohort, you must:

-• Have reliable internet and a laptop or iPad with camera/mic, plus access to a recording device (e.g., phone) for practical evidence.
+• Have reliable internet and a laptop or iPad with a camera and microphone

 Good to know